Pennsylvania State Filing

 TaxBandits is here to help you with both Federal and State filing of Form W-2.
 Also TaxBandits supports filing of Annual Withholding Reconciliation Statement Form REV-1667.

-Q. Does Pennsylvania mandate W-2 filing ?
+Q. Does Pennsylvania require W-2 filing ?

 A. Yes! the Pennsylvania Department of Revenue mandates the filing of Form W-2 provided there is a state withholding tax.
 The Annual Withholding Reconciliation Statement (REV-1667) has to be filed for each employee along with Form W-2.